CMCC 2023 WILL BE HELD

 • CMCC is a family oriented event and all attendees are expected to conduct themselves accordingly.

-• No person shall be under the influence of alcohol, drugs or any substances that may hinder thinking ability or reaction time on any CMCC managed trail ride.
+• No person shall be under the influence of alcohol, drugs or any substances that may hinder thinking ability or reaction time on any GCLC managed trail ride.

-• No illegal drugs, alcohol, firearms or weapons are allowed on any CMCC managed trail ride.
+• No illegal drugs, alcohol, firearms or weapons are allowed on any GCLC managed trail ride.

 • An authorized agent of the GCLC may disqualify any vehicle/participant at any time for safety reasons.